inventables/x-carve-instructions/500mm/step2c/01zaxis/index.md

 parent: Z-Axis
 step_number: 2
 permalink: /500mm/step2c/1zaxis/
-next-step: /500mm/step2c/2flangedbearing/
+next_step: /500mm/step2c/2flangedbearing/
-next-step-title: "Flanged Bearing"
+next_step_title: "Flanged Bearing"
 ---

 In this section we'll assemble the Z-Axis rail, leadscrew, and spindle mount.
 This assembly will be attached to the X-Carriage.